-The Xbox 360 – despite the initial production issues that came with the infamous ‘Red Ring of Death’ failure – was a huge success for Microsoft, who’d arrived on the console scene with the original Xbox just four years prior to the 360’s launch.
+The Xbox 360 – despite the initial production issues that came with the infamous ‘Red Ring of Death’ failure – was a huge success for Microsoft.

 Against stiff competition with the PS2 – and, to a lesser extent, Nintendo’s GameCube – during the original Xbox era, Microsoft launched the 360 before their competitors were ready for the next gen – and this tactic paid off.

-The success of the 360 meant that the market was flooded with games, giving the console a huge library – with many big titles being widely available, keeping the cost low even now for retro game collectors.
+The success of the 360 meant that the market was flooded with games.
+The console had a huge library with many big titles being widely available.

-Lots of atmosphere and era-appropriate touches give the game an authentic feel – and the Xbox 360 version even has Kinect support too (though this is, thankfully, optional – given the legendary lag and imprecise, unreliable nature of the peripheral).
+Lots of atmosphere and era-appropriate touches give the game an authentic feel – and the Xbox 360 version even has Kinect support too.

 Though many online features are now missing – with support having long been shut down – the disc is still highly sought after as one of the most rare Xbox 360 games in existence.
 Prices are currently at the £30-£50 mark, depending on the condition.

-It’s truly odd to see FIFA on this list, given that most entries in the series are so ubiquitous that it’s a running joke among game collectors that it’s all they find when bargain hunting for games in charity shops.
+It’s truly odd to see FIFA on this list.
+Given that most entries in the series are so ubiquitous, it’s a running joke among game collectors that it’s all they find when bargain hunting for games in charity shops.

-This last gasp for the series on the 360 courted controversy for just being the 2018 version with no improvements or alterations, as well as feeling heavily scripted and bug ridden.
+This last gasp for the series on the 360 courted controversy for just being the 2018 version with no improvements or alterations.

 With all focus on the PS4 and Xbox One versions at that time, this particular port was simply a shamefully lazy cash-in from EA.

-Despite this, the game’s rarity has meant that the price has skyrocketed in the last few years – with even unboxed copies fetching £30 on the secondary market and prices rising significantly (up to £60) for complete, boxed copies of the game, which is available at the usual low prices you’ll find FIFA games selling for on other formats.
+Despite this, the game’s rarity has meant that the price has skyrocketed in the last few years.
+Even unboxed copies fetching £30 on the secondary market and prices rising significantly (up to £60) for complete, boxed copies of the game.

-Activision produced a number of good Spider-Man games during the Xbox 360/PS3 era (though the less said about the Wii ports, the better) and some of them were excellent games in their own right (none quite reached the heights of the PS4 Spider-Man game though – check out our 15 Best PS4 Games of All Time list for more on that one!).
+Activision produced a number of good Spider-Man games during the Xbox 360/PS3 era (though the less said about the Wii ports, the better).
+Some of them were excellent games in their own right (none quite reached the heights of the PS4 Spider-Man game though – check out our 15 Best PS4 Games of All Time list for more on that one!).

-At the top of the pile was the superb Spider-Man: Shattered Dimensions, which featured varied Spideys from across the Multiverse, with four distinct heroes in very different worlds and with different gameplay styles to boot.
+At the top of the pile was the superb Spider-Man: Shattered Dimensions.
+It featured varied Spideys from across the Multiverse, with four distinct heroes in very different worlds and with different gameplay styles to boot.

 Pre-dating the excellent Into the Spider-Verse movie by almost ten years, it was a fantastic use of the Spider-Man license.

 Two years prior to that, however, Activision released Spider-Man: Web of Shadows, which was developed by Treyarch.
-The game was known for its element of choice, in which players could choose to be more heroic or more villainous – with a reputation bar filling up in response to the player’s actions.
+The game was known for its element of choice, in which players could choose to be more heroic or more villainous.

 With a Venom/symbiote focused storyline and the ability to switch between the classic and the black suit at any time (each with different abilities and upgrades available), Web of Shadows is an interesting attempt to add a new spin on the open world superhero formula.